-The production of final MOP potash product (nominally 96% purity KCI) is accomplished by the removal of KCI from the recirculating brine stream by temperature reduction.
+The production of a MOP potash product (nominally 96% purity KCl) is accomplished by the removal of KCl from the recirculating brine stream by temperature reduction.
 Temperature reduction is primarily accomplished by a 6-stage mechanical cooling crystallization process.
-The brine stream continuously recirculates between the solution mining caverns and the process plant, picking up KCI in the caverns and crystallizing it into solid KCI in the process plant.
+The brine stream continuously recirculates between the solution mining caverns and the process plant, picking up KCl in the caverns and crystallizing it into solid KCl in the process plant.